 Some things need to be thought about ahead of time.
 When it’s 96 degrees outside with wicked humidity, I cool the house down a bit prior to the event.
 I may choose to run errands and be out of the house during this time.
 I’ll make sure blinds and curtains are pulled on those sides of the house that get hit by sun.
 This is huge in keeping the house cool!
 Sometimes, I’ll elect to be in in the basement, where it’s cooler, spending time on this damn thing!!

-It has been kind of like a game, to see how munch savings, or what my rebate will be for the week.
+It has been kind of like a game, to see how munch savings, or what my rebate will be for the week and how to save money on electricity at peak times.
 Typically during the hot summer months there is a Peak Time event every week.
 Occasionally twice!

 It’s fun to receive the text, or email from the power company after the Peak Time event: